4rterius/cgtfs/README.md

 As of version 0.1.0, the library has no dependencies.
 However, as a database integration for higher speed and memory efficiency is in plans, [*SQLite*](https://www.sqlite.org/index.html) might become one.

+The downside is that extraction of GTFS .zip needs to be done separately.

 ### Build process

 ```